 JD is our bright, funny, creative 7 year old son and Miss J is our smart, witty, creative 3 year old daughter.
 They are toy-testing, food-sampling, film-reviewing, mess-making experts and I couldn’t come up with craft ideas, pull together reviews or develop recipes without their input.
 They are my mini-heroes.

 Maeve is a retired college lecturer and a highly intelligent, mega-creative whirlwind of wonderfulness.
 She’s also my mum.
 Occasionally, when I’m super busy and especially if I’m doing studio/events work, she helps keep things ticking over; researching and collating background info for articles and spotting typos.
 Mums are ace, aren’t they?

 As of Spring 2015, I’m working with an incredible VA, Carol, who is spending a few hours a month helping me keep the admin side of things running smoothly.
 Phew.

 So that’s me and this is a A Mummy Too.
 Thanks so much for reading.

 Please take a look around the rest of the site, drop me a line if you have any questions, and I hope you have fun while you’re here.

 The background image on this site is from Shutterstock @ Amethist.
-Many thanks to Sally Whittle, Mumsnet and Mummy from the Heart, Ellie Gill, The House That Never Rests, Flora and Caroline Mentzer for the images used in the above collage.
+Many thanks to Sally Whittle, Mumsnet and Mummy from the Heart, Ellie Gill, The House That Never Rests, Flora, Caroline Mentzer and Vicky Harrison for the images used in the above collage.